MooersLab/latex-emacs/README.md

 Vim users can turn on evil-mode to emulate vim key-bindings.

 CUA keybindings (C-c, C-v, and C-x for copy, paste, and cut) can be invoked by uncommenting the code in the init.el file.
-However, there are conflicts with the latex keybindings.
+However, there are conflicts with the LaTeX keybindings.
-I recommend either using evil-mode or learn the essential Emacs key bindings; they are much easier to master than they look :).
+I recommend either using evil-mode or learning the essential Emacs key bindings; they are much easier to master than they look :).

 ## Quizzes

 The recall of key bindings fades quickly after the first encounter but improves with spaced repetitions.
-I have provided two sets of quizzes to improve recall:  One set each set of the above key bindings.
+I have provided two sets of quizzes to improve recall:  One set for each set of the above key bindings.
-The quizzes in a set have the same questions, but I randomized their order to break up your memory of the answers that was based on the context of the question in the quiz.
+The quizzes in the set have the same questions, but I randomized their order to break up your memory of the answers based on the context of the question in the quiz.

 <a id="Releted"><h2>Related projects of possible interest</h2></a>